pslucas0212/virtwho-customerportal/README.md

 The vCenter user ID needs read-only access to all objects in the vCenter.
 See the troubleshooting section below if you need guidance in createing the user id.

-Now create and edit the virt-who.conf file.
+Now let's create and edit the virt-who.conf file.
 This configuration file is self-explanatory.
 The hypervisor_id setting is a default setting we need in the configuration file.
 ```
 # vi virt-who.conf
 [vmware]